cityssm/faster-web-helper/modules/inventoryScanner/README.md

     participant inventory as Dynamics GP<br />(Inventory) end

-  note over scanner,helper: Capture transactions scanner->>helper: FASTER Web<br />transactions
+  note over scanner,helper: 1.
+Capture transactions
+  scanner->>helper: FASTER Web<br />transactions
   scanner-->>helper: WorkTech<br />transactions

-  note over helper,inventory: Validate transactions faster->>helper: Work order / repair list worktech-->>helper: Work order list inventory-->>helper: Inventory list
+  note over helper,inventory: 2.
+Verify and validate transactions faster->>helper: Work order / repair list worktech-->>helper: Work order list inventory-->>helper: Inventory list

-  note over helper,worktech: Update work order systems helper->>faster: FASTER Web transactions<br />(SFTP -> IIU) helper-->>worktech: WorkTech<br />Inventory transactions
+  note over helper,worktech: 3.
+Update work order systems helper->>faster: FASTER Web transactions<br />(SFTP -> IIU)
+  helper-->>worktech: WorkTech<br />Inventory transactions

-  note over faster,inventory: Update inventory faster->>inventory: Inventory update worktech-->>inventory: Inventory update
+  note over faster,inventory: 4.
+Update inventory
+  faster->>inventory: Inventory update
+  worktech-->>inventory: Inventory update
 ```

 ## Detailed Workflow

+1. **Capture transactions.**<br />
-1. Store room staff use handheld scanners to create records of parts to issue to
+   Store room staff use handheld scanners to create records of parts to issue to
    FASTER Web or WorkTech work orders.
    The same interface is used for both types of work orders.
-   Records are saved to a database outside of the work order systems.
+   Records are saved to the FASTER Web Helper database, outside of the work order systems.

+2. **Verify and validate transactions.**<br />
-2. Verification and validation is done with the FASTER Web Helper application.
+   Verification and validation is done with the FASTER Web Helper application.
    This includes:

    - Using the FASTER Web API to applying missing FASTER Web repair ids.
    - Using the inventory system (Dynamics GP) to retrieve current available quantities and unit costs.

+3. **Update work order systems.**<br />
-3. Verified records are synced to the appropriate work order systems.
+   Verified records are synced to the appropriate work order systems.
    - FASTER Web transactions are exported to a file.
      The file is uploaded to an FTP folder.
      The folder is available to the FASTER Web Inventory Import Utility (IIU) integration.
      The FASTER Web IIU receives the file, and applies the transactions to the work orders.
    - WorkTech transactions are inserted directly into the WorkTech database
      as a Stock Batch.

+4. **Update inventory.**<br />
+   Work order systems update the quantities in the inventory.
+   This ensures that any inventory-related transactions occurring outside of the FASTER Web Helper
+   are properly captured (i.e. returns).